AuraFrameFx/AOSP-ReGenesis/docs/YUKIHOOK_SETUP_GUIDE.md

 4. Use the preferences API for module settings
 5. Follow the principle of least privilege when requesting permissions
 6. Test thoroughly on different Android versions
+7. Track one authoritative version: libs.versions.toml (avoid hardcoding in module scripts)
+8. Use compileOnly for xposed-api ONLY
+9. Avoid shading/packaging the Xposed API (will cause runtime conflicts)
+10. Keep hook logic minimal and delegate heavy work to coroutine-friendly layers
+11. Use preferences API (yukihook-prefs) for user-facing module settings

 ## Additional Resources